arpitr07/lanl-earthquake-prediction/README.md

 # lanl-earthquake-prediction

 This notebook summarizes my work as a participant in a Kaggle Competetion.
-Here's [link](https://www.kaggle.com/c/LANL-Earthquake-Prediction) to the competition itself.
+Here's a [link](https://www.kaggle.com/c/LANL-Earthquake-Prediction) to the competition itself.

 The goal of this competition was to use seismic signals to predict the timing of laboratory earthquakes.
 The data comes from a well-known experimental set-up used to study earthquake physics.
 The acoustic_data input signal is used to predict the time remaining before the next laboratory earthquake (time_to_failure).